 Demand-response service in Yamhill County provides shared rides and includes both general public Dial-a-Ride and ADA paratransit.
-Three YCTA vehicles are dedicated to paratransit and Dial-a-Ride service, and six more are shared between these demand-response services and fixed-route service.

 ADA Paratransit Overview

 YCTA ADA Paratransit is federally-required door-to-door service offered to people with physical or cognitive disabilities who are unable to access or use local fixed-route service.
 Passenger origins and destinations must be within a $\frac{3}{4}$ -mile buffer of local fixed-route service in McMinnville and Newberg.
 YCTA paratransit service is offered during the same hours and days as fixed-route service: from 7 AM - 6 PM on weekdays in McMinnville, and 7 AM - 6:30 PM on weekdays in Newberg.
 YCTA paratransit riders are guaranteed a ride within a two-hour window of their requested trip time.